alberon/awe/docs/installation.rst

     $ sudo npm install -g awe@1.0.0

-To see a list of all available versions, see the :doc:`changelog`.
+To see a list of all available versions, see the `list of releases <https://github.com/alberon/awe/releases>`_ or the `list of commits <https://github.com/alberon/awe/commits>`_.

 ================================================================================
  Upgrading
 ================================================================================

 Because Awe is installed globally, you only need to upgrade it once per machine, not separately for each project.
-Every effort will be made to ensure backwards compatibility, though you should check the :doc:`changelog` to see what has changed.
+Every effort will be made to ensure backwards compatibility, though you should check :doc:`upgrading` to see if anything important has changed.

 ----------------------------------------